 Barcelona offers a such a wealth of activities to visitors, it can be a challenge to organize your trip.
-In this post we’ve compiled the cream of what the city has to offer – covering the best cultural, recreational and gastronomic attractions.
+In this post we’ve compiled the cream of what the city has to offer.

 Originally intended as a housing development project for the elite of Barcelona, Park Güell instead became a much loved public park.
 It was named a UNESCO World Heritage Site in 1984.
 Park Güell now stands among the top tourist attractions in the city, receiving millions of visitors yearly.